Clinton Global Initiative Job Description

 Teamwork skills that support larger organizational goals and actively contribute to team objectives

-Ability to work long hours in the lead up to major events
+Ability to work long hours

 May require travel, which may require walking distances, lifting, and carrying luggage and boxes, and prolonged periods of sitting in tight quarters.

 Significant computer work, which may require repetitive motion, prolonged periods of sitting, and sustained visual and mental applications and demands.

 Occasional lifting (> 15 lbs), bending, pulling, collating/filing, and lifting, carrying, and/or moving boxes, files, etc., some of which could be heavy or require the use of carts.